TheRaytracers/freecad-povray-render/CONTRIBUTING.md

 The documentation is not less important than the code!
 If you found a thing, which can be improved, clone this repository, do and commit you changes and make a pull request.

 But it is not necessary to edit files, make a pull request and so on.
 If you found an bug and report it, that is contributing too!
-An improvement suggestion is also a contribution to the macro.
+An improvement suggestion is also a contribution to the workbench.
 And often forgotten: If someone has a problem and ask in the forum and you help to solve the problem, you contributed!

 You see, contribution to a project is not only possible with coding skills.
-Anything that advances our macro in any way is a contribution.
+Anything that advances our workbench in any way is a contribution.

-**Without your reports, ideas, etc. the macro won't get better or only very slow.
+**Without your reports, ideas, etc. the workbench won't get better or only very slow.
 So report all, that comes to your mind.**

 Before you create a new issue, please read the [Issue Guidelines](https://gitlab.com/usbhub/exporttopovray/issues/26).